Biden looks for first 2020 victory in South Carolina primary

 “I’m confident we’re going to do very, very well across the country,” Weaver said of the coming four days.
 He also sought to downplay the importance of South Carolina, where “Biden is expected to win.”

-“Expectations can be broken,” Weaver added. ”But for the vice president, he needs an extraordinarily large win in South Carolina in order to convince folks he’s going to be able to go the distance.”
+“For the vice president, he needs an extraordinarily large win in South Carolina in order to convince folks he’s going to be able to go the distance,” he said.

-At a rally in North Charleston on Friday, Trump asked the crowd whether Biden or Sanders would be the better Democratic opponent for him.
+At a rally in North Charleston on Friday, the Republican president asked the crowd whether Biden or Sanders would be the better Democratic opponent for him.

 “I think Bernie’s easier to beat,” Trump said.